haliljon/Space-travelers/README.md

 # 📖 Space Travelers' Hub <a name="about-project"></a>

-**Space Travelers' Hub** The app shows rockets, dragons and missions.
-It lets the user to reserve rockets, dragons and mission and so on.
+**Space Travelers' Hub** The app works with real live data from the SpaceX API to display rockets, dragons and missions.
+It lets the user to reserve rockets, book dragons and join mission and allows a user to view all reserved rockets, dragons, and space missions.

 ## 🛠 Built With <a name="built-with"></a>